ckeditor/ckeditor5/docs/installation/index.md

 		// ------------------------------ Questions -----------------------------------------------

 		'quiz-question-usingBuilds': {
-			content: 'Do you need a working, out of the box solution?',
+			content: 'Do you need a working, out-of-the box solution?',
-			hint: 'CKEditor 5 comes with ready-to-use <a href="#predefined-ckeditor-5-builds">predefined builds</a> that offer working solutions for different situations.
+			hint: 'CKEditor 5 comes with ready-to-use <a href="#predefined-ckeditor-5-builds">predefined builds</a> that offer working solutions for different use cases.
 This is the fastest way to start.',
 			buttons: [
 				getDecisionButtonDefinition( true, 'quiz-resolution-usingBuilds' ),
 				getDecisionButtonDefinition( false, 'quiz-question-onlineBuilder' ),